Understanding the Best Practices for Accessibility Testing

 Tracking progress is key to sustaining accessibility.
 Tools like Recite Me’s accessibility checker not only scan your website for inaccessible content but also offer a downloadable progress report which tracks how your accessibility score changes over time, from one audit to the next.

-By monitoring your site’s accessibility score, you can gauge the effectiveness of your efforts and demonstrate progress towards a fully accessible website.
+By monitoring your site’s accessibility standing, you can gauge the effectiveness of your efforts and demonstrate progress towards a fully accessible website.
 Tracking also provides tangible evidence of your commitment to accessibility and can serve as motivation to continue on your accessibility journey.

 Online Accessibility and Inclusion Toolkit